RichSphinx/RichSphinx.github.io/mobile/android/android13certificates.md

    9a5ba575.0  burp_cacert.der
    ```

-## Delivering our certificate to the target device
+## Uploading our certificate to the target device

 1. Using `adb push` we can add the certificate to our Android device/emulator